chjj/bthreads/README.md

 - `importScripts` will perform a synchronous XMLHttpRequest and potentially freeze the UI.
 Additionally, XHR is bound to certain cross-origin rules that `importScripts` is not.
+- Similarly, worker scripts are also spawned using XHR.
+The same cross-origin limitations apply.
+- `Blob`, `File`, `FileList`, and `ImageBitmap` cannot be cloned due to limitations of the DOM.

 Finally, caveats for the `worker_threads` backend: